 Paul Michael Kane, the award winning photographer who published the portfolio of his images from inside the 1799 Lazaretto Quarantine Facility, will be out to speak about his art.
 Be sure to ask Paul about his “unique haunted experience” in the basement of the 1799 Lazaretto.
 In addition to the 1799 Lazaretto portfolio has published editions of Eastern State Penitentiary and Fort Mifflin.
 Paul, a historic preservation and cancer awareness advocate, is married and he lives with his wife and two daughters in Northern New Jersey.

-Kim Day, co-owner of Red Rope Farm, will be out to demonstrate spinning using wool gathered from sheep raised on the farm.
+Kim Day, co-owner of Red Rope Farm, was out to demonstrate spinning using wool gathered from sheep raised on the farm.

-The popular “Haunted History Candlelight Walk” will be back .
+The popular “Haunted History Candlelight Walk” wa back .
 Saturday night only.